What is the difference between and Order for Protection (OFP) and a Harassment Restraining Order (HRO)?

 What if the Respondent violates the Harassment Order?

 The petitioner should contact law enforcement immediately and show the police a copy of the HRO.

 How does a person dismiss or change a Harassment Order?

-The party seeking a change to the HRO needs to file the appropriate paperwork to motion to amend or dismiss the order.
-There is a $107.00 (effective 9/1/13) fee to file a motion to change the order.
+The party seeking a change to the HRO needs to file the appropriate paperwork to motion to amend or dismiss the order and pay the filing fee.

 What if the Petitioner Moves?

 The Petitioner needs to notify the Domestic Abuse and Harassment Office of any change in address and update the record with the new address.
 Upon request, the Petitioner’s address may remain confidential.

 The party needing the interpreter should contact the Domestic Abuse/Harassment Office at (651) 266-5130 so that the clerks may arrange for an interpreter for appointments and court appearances.